 - Captain Concrete can turn his body into concrete at will, making him immune to blunt force.

 - Noodle Incident: There seem to have been a war involving superheroes sometimes in the past, leading to the creation of the Village and the Agency.
 Very little is ever said about it.

-- Not So Final Confession: Steve, Burt, Stan and Capitaine Sport Extreme enter this when they think Eraste will kill them.
+- Not So Final Confession: Steve, Burt, Stan and Capitaine Extreme Sports enter this when they think Eraste will kill them.
 Burt in particular confesses "more than friendly" feelings for Stan.

 - Not Using the Z Word: The zombies from season 3 are never called such, only ever refered to as "beasts".